 An early feature of the Hugo Awards that added to their unusual character as a literary award, was the capacity for voters to simply reject all the finalists.
 The 1959 Worldcon voters chose to reject the choice of The Fly, Dracula and the Seventh Voyage of Sinbad for best SF film.
 More controversially, ‘ No Award’ also topped the poll for ‘Best New Author’ rejecting a field of nominees that included Brian Aldiss.

-The multi-faceted nature of science fiction and science fiction fandom was not simply a function of a broad and intellectual curious community.
+The multi-faceted nature of science fiction and science fiction fandom was not simply a function of a broad and intellectually curious community.
 Robert A. Heinlein won Hugo Awards for four novels.
-Three of them (Starship Troopers in 1960, Stranger in a Strange Land in 1962 and The Moon Is a Harsh Mistress in 1967) have variously been characterised as a Fascist allegory, an inspiration for 1960s counter-culture and a manifesto for libertarians.
+Three of them (Starship Troopers in 1960, Stranger in a Strange Land in 1962 and The Moon Is a Harsh Mistress in 1967) have variously been characterised as a Fascist allegory, an inspiration for the 1960s counterculture and a manifesto for libertarians.

 Fan controversies can often seem petty or even intentionally silly, an appearance reinforced by comical names given to protracted disputes.
 The ‘Breen Boondoggle’ or Breendoggle was not one of those.